-Students can make an appointment through or visit the website: SNC-CARES | Rutgers School of Nursing-Camden
+Students can make an appointment through or visit the website.

 Navigate (formerly Raptor Connect):

 Rutgers University-Camden's student success management system, Navigate, provides an integrative approach to student success that promotes shared ownership for academic progress among students, faculty, advisors, tutors, and staff.
 It serves as the foundation that connects services-- including advising, tutoring, counseling, progress tracking, and early academic alerts--that help students formulate and advance toward educational goals.
 Students may access Navigate by using their NetIDs.
 Through the platform, students will be able to: